treojs/treo/Readme.md

                                               IndexedDB with fun.
 ```

-  Indexed is a minimalistic high-level wrapper around IndexedDB with downgrade to localStorage.
+  Indexed is a minimalistic high-level wrapper around IndexedDB, with fallback to localStorage.

   [![browser support](https://ci.testling.com/ask11/indexed.png)](https://ci.testling.com/ask11/indexed)

 ## Key features

-  * It works in all browsers since IE6, thanks [store.js](https://github.com/marcuswestin/store.js);
+  * It works in all browsers since IE6, thanks to [store.js](https://github.com/marcuswestin/store.js);
   * It smoothly manages db connections, errors, migrations, [versions](https://developer.mozilla.org/en-US/docs/IndexedDB/Basic_Concepts_Behind_IndexedDB#gloss_version), creating new stores with `onupgradeneeded`.
-It just works;
+It just works.
   * It has simple and nice API inspired by [LevelDB](https://code.google.com/p/leveldb/): `all`, `get`, `put`, `del`, and `clear`.

-So... you just enjoy modern powerful async storage and don't worry about browser's environment and complicated IndexedDB API.
+So... you can simply enjoy modern powerful async storage, without having to worry about the browser's environment and the complicated IndexedDB API.

 ## Installation